build-wars/gwmultilaunch/readme.txt

   * moriz - thank you for being the brave soul to test this in windows 7
   * Alexander Burn Victim - thank you for testing in vista 64-bit
   * Aciid Bu5t0r - thank you for bringing up the idea of forcefully unlocking gw.dat
+  * MithranArkanere - thank you for detailing the registry issue

 ==History==
+v0.5 (2009/06/12)
+  * Milestone final release. (v1.0 release supporting launching without making copies on wishlist)
+  * Fixed registry writing code to write to both CURRENT_USER and LOCAL_MACHINE if paths exist

 v0.5RC (2009/05/22)
   * Dual releases now, one for 32-bit windows, one for 64-bit windows
   * Rewrote large portion of handle managing code to be 64-bit compatible